IanWhitney/hemingway/notes.md

 https://vramon1958.files.wordpress.com/2015/01/hemingway.jpg

-> Hemingway's style is know for its precision, terseness and clarity.
+> Hemingway's style is known for its precision, terseness and clarity.
 These are all features that I strive for in my code.
 Hemingway knew that this style came through rewriting.

-Writers Have It Good
-  After publication, it's done

-Code is always a draft

-> Unless you are burning your program into some unalterable hardware, it can change.
-Most of us work in situations where the code changes constantly.
-It is never done

-This is to our benefit, if we allow it

-> Like writers, we can improve our code through each draft.
-Every time we improve the code, we show our growing knowledge of the code's purpose and our vision for what it should do.
-And, unlike writers, we don't have to stop.

-How do we take advantage of this?

-Refactoring is our Rewriting

-But only when we truly refactor

-Let's look at a common type of refactoring

-Before:
+As programmers we should learn that good coding style only comes through rewriting.

+Hemingway sample

+> Clear, simple, economical

+But it didn't start like this

+Hemingway photo

+This one's from Jane Austen

+Austen photo

+> I realize that neither of these are exactly legible, but they share some things in common.
+A lot of deletions, some changes in word choice.

+In code, that might be something like this:

 ```
 def lemur_renamer(lemurs)